buergerhackers/pluribus/PRESS-RELEASE.md

 ## How to Get Started ##
   > 1. Search issue: dogs, utility bills, education, etc.
-  > 2. See a map of opinions near you on the issue
+  > 2. See a map of opinions near you about the issue
   > 3. Start a movement with like-minded Plurbs.

 ## Citizen Quote ##
-  > "Our city is fund-raising to build a dog park, 3 weeks ago I was the only
-  > tweet about dogs in my city on Pluribus." - anonymous dog owner
+  > "Our city is now fund-raising to build a dog park.
+3 weeks ago I was the only plurb about dogs in my city on Pluribus." - anonymous dog owner

 ## Call to Action ##
   > Change requires people to want it to happen.